realreul/ML-with-CLAAS/README.md

 6. Hint: You might need to execute point 5. from a terminal (e.g. Windows PowerShell) executed as admin
 7. Activate the virtual environment with the following comand in the .../ML-with-CLAAS/flask_app folder: .\venv\Scripts\activate
 8. Then install the requirements in the virtual environment with this comand in the same folder: pip install -r requirements.txt
+9. Start the application with: python run.py
+You should now be able to access the application under: http://127.0.0.1:5000